telerik/ajax-docs/controls/listview/fuctionality/grouping/data-grouping.md

 ## Nested groups

-You could achieve grouping in several levels by nesting the **ListViewDataGroups**.
+You can achieve grouping in several levels by nesting the **ListViewDataGroups**.

 Note that the **DataGroupPlaceHolderID** of each nested group should be set to be the PlaceHolder of its direct parent group.

-Finally, the **ItemPlaceholderID** of the RadListView control should be set to the container's ID od the most inner group.
+Also, the **ItemPlaceholderID** of the RadListView control should be set to the container's ID of the innermost group.

 The example bellow presents two levels of grouping